jfm5/TIMESTEP-astro-research-handbook-public/GitHubPractice.md

 Please Write Your Name Here, Along with a brief comment about your first impressions of Git & GitHub.
 I have included an example.
 - **Jess Johnson**, Instructor.
 GitHub seems much more difficult at first then it actually is.
 -
+- **Jonathan Moreland**
+- So far so good with Github and Gitbash.
+Especially compared to JAVA!